Steamboat Announces First Terrain Expansion in 20 Years

 “Pioneer Ridge is a game changer for Steamboat,” said Rob Perlman, president and chief operating officer for Steamboat Ski & Resort Corporation.
 “While we have always been known as an intermediate paradise, this expansion will provide the Champagne Powder® snow we are known for in more steep, advance/expert terrain, meeting a need long expressed by our locals and our visiting guests.
 Some of our dedicated locals have been getting fresh tracks in this area for years.
 By bringing it in to the resort’s boundary we can offer Patrol services in the area, creating a safer experience.”

 This expansion is a part of the resort’s 2011 Master Plan and since 2016 the SSRC has been working through an EIS, receiving final Record of Decision and project approval from the US Forest Service-Routt National Forest in September 2018.
-Work is expected to begin in the Pioneer Ridge area after the resort closes in mid-April.
+The expansion will debut for the 2023/24 winter season.

 On Mountain Operations Upgrades

 Snowmaking: Steel snowmaking pipelines on Lower Valley View trail will be replaced with the most efficient and resilient product on the market, Ductile pipe.
 This will increase the resort’s available hydrants by 25 percent allowing more coverage on snowmaking trails in less time.
 Expanded snowmaking is expected to be complete ahead of the 2023/24 winter season.